Best Portable Solar Charger of 2020

 Best Bang for the Buck

-The ECEEN 13W earns our Best Buy Award for its simple design, consistent performance, and, of course, its reasonable price tag.
+The ECEEN 13W grabs our attention with its simple design, consistent performance, and, of course, its affordable price tag.
 Its small size and sleek design make it a good option for backcountry use.
-This panel is easy to use and portable, plus it charged our small battery packs and phone almost as quickly as panels with much larger capacities.
+This panel is easy to use and fairly compact, plus it charged our small battery packs and phone almost as quickly as panels with much larger capacities.
 The combination of high-performance and a reasonable price tag makes this panel a no brainer!

 In some ways, we loved the simplicity of this panel.
 Its design is portable and easy to use, but it struggles to charge in partially cloudy conditions, and it can barely charge multiple devices simultaneously.
 Remember, 13 watts is relatively small when charging large, power-hungry devices, so keep that in mind when considering this panel.